near/docs/docs/2.develop/contracts/actions.md

   </TabItem>
 </Tabs>

-Notice that in the previous snippet what you actually add is a "public key".
+Notice that what you actually add is a "public key".
 Whoever holds the counter private-key will be able to fully use the newly created account (or use it only to call specific methods in another contract if `add_access_key` is used).

 ---